 Pull Back & The Twist Test

-When the ribs are done, you will see them pull back from the edges near the bone.
+When the ribs are done, they pull back from the edges near the bone.
 Carefully grasp one of the bones, being careful not to burn yourself.
 If you can feel the bone pull loose from the meat, then the ribs are done.